Rookie astronaut takes to Twitter to share life in space

 CAPE CANAVERAL Fla.
 First-time astronaut Reid Wiseman arrived at the International Space Station two weeks ago, but zero gravity still surprises him.

 "Laughed so hard, I cried yesterday during dinner.
-Tears don't run down your cheeks in space," wrote Wiseman, who is sharing his observations and pictures with a growing following on Twitter (TWTR.N).
+Tears don't run down your cheeks in space," wrote Wiseman, who is sharing his observations and pictures with a growing following on Twitter.

 "Still adjusting to zero g.
 Just flipped a bag upside down to dump out its contents. #doesntworkhere," Wiseman tweeted last week.